pgniewko/ml_notes/pc/README.md

 - Multiple testing & alpha.
 PC runs many CI tests; consider false discovery control or stability selection in practice.
 - Sample size matters.
 Large conditioning sets can overfit; small cells in contingency tables can invalidate asymptotics.
 - Hidden confounding.
 Standard PC assumes causal sufficiency.
 If that’s dubious, consider FCI variants.

 ---

-## 9) What PC returns and why that’s OK
-PC outputs a CPDAG, not a single DAG.
-That’s the best you can do from observational data alone under the assumptions, because any DAG in the same Markov equivalence class implies the same CI pattern.

----